nuts-foundation/nuts-demo-ehr/README.md

 use it to demo how healthcare professionals can work together by sharing information with colleagues through the Nuts nodes.

+It uses a FHIR server for the storage of patients, observataions and tasks.
+We use the [Smart dev sandbox](https://github.com/smart-on-fhir/smart-dev-sandbox) with FHIR R4 and Synthea data for a quick setup.
+You can generate a localized data set using the [Internaltion profiles for Synthea](https://github.com/synthetichealth/synthea-international).

 This version is an updated version using vue.js as frontend framework and a Golang backend.
 It's based on the [nuts-registry-admin-demo](https://github.com/nuts-foundation/nuts-registry-admin-demo).

 Go to the [master](https://github.com/nuts-foundation/nuts-registry-admin-demo/tree/master/) branch to find the previous version of the app.